Skip to navigation Skip to content

 • For any payment reason that falls outside of the above, choose the most appropriate reason from the list available in the field help.
 More details about the appropriate code reasons is available on the Resources page

-• Once the reason code has been input, press [Enter], then select OK on the script.
-The script will complete the activity and record a DOC including:
+Once the reason code has been input, press [Enter], then select OK.
+The workflow will complete the activity and record a DOC including:

 • Outcome and reason for the immediate payment request